-We are seeking stockholder action on the following four proposals, which are described in greater detail below:
+We are seeking stockholder action on the following three proposals, which are described in greater detail below:

-- The election of the eight nominees named in this Proxy Statement to serve as members of the Board until the next annual meeting of stockholders or until their successors are elected and qualified; - 2.
-The ratification of the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; - 3.
-The approval, on an advisory basis, of our executive compensation; and - 4.
-The approval, on an advisory basis, of the frequency of future advisory votes to approve executive compensation.
+- The election of the nine nominees named in this Proxy Statement to serve as members of the Board until the next annual meeting of stockholders or until their successors are elected and qualified; - The ratification of the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 3.
+The approval, on an advisory basis, of our executive compensation.